lowe-lab-ucl/arboretum/README.md

 + [x] Store localizations in points layer, allowing interactive track editing
 + [x] Migrate to unified track data model
 + [x] Track coloring by track properties
++ [x] Visualize track merging or branching using a 'graph'
++ [ ] Proper slicing when working in nd space

 ---